yarnieee/popcorn_chicken/README.md

 Please download the dataset from https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images?resource=download and place the dataset in the same folder as the .ipynb file.

-If you choose to not extract the zip file, pls uncomment the cell directly under Load Dataset in the .ipynb file.
+If you choose to not extract the zip file, pls uncomment the cell directly under Load Dataset in the .ipynb file by highlighting the entire cell and clicking (ctrl + /)

 ## 2. download requirements